dougbtv/dougbtv.github.io/_posts/2016-12-08-openshift-s2i-custom-builder.markdown

 You can see that it's the content from the git clone running in the container created from the `sample-pickle` docker image.

 In another article, we'll go into how to add this builder image to your running openshift cluster so that you can deploy pods/containers using it.

+## Editorial

+The way this is made is rather rapid when it comes to inserting the code, granted -- we're just adding some content to a simple flat HTTP server.
+I think this might be just the ticket if you're deploying (say) 100 microservices all in the same programming language.
+Or 100 microservices across 5 programming languages.
+This could be very convenient.

+I'll probably have more to say when it comes to deploying the builder image, and I think this is fairly handy.
+Where I still like Bowline is that it's rather visual, and gives good visibility of a build process.
+It also has solid logging to show you what's happening in your builds, and has a lot of opportunities for extensibility.
+They're really... two different kind of tools.